 You could also file a complaint against them if they violate your rights.
 You can find out about these rights from the federal state you live in.
 The rights are there to protect you, and if you ever feel at any one time that someone is not respecting you, you can take action.

 A summary of all your rights:

-They shouldn’t threaten you with referral to an attorney, wage garnishment, or harm your credit without an actual intent or act on the threat.
+They shouldn’t threaten you with a wage garnishment, harming your credit or taking you to court.